Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Shigellosis: 2 courses of treatment are carried out.

-First course: 1 and 2 days - 1 g every 4 hours (total 6 g / day), 3 and 4 days - 1 g every 6 hours (4 g / day), 5 and 6 days - 1 g every 8 hours (3 g / day).
+First course: days 1 and 2 - 1 g every 4 hours (total 6 g/day), days 3 and 4 - 1 g every 6 hours (4 g/day), days 5 and 6 - 1 g every 8 hours (3 g/day).

-After 5-6 days, a second course is carried out: 1 and 2 days - 1 g every 4 hours, at night - after 8 hours (total 5 g / day), 3 and 4 days - 1 g after 4 hours (4 g / day, do not give at night), 5 day - 3 g / day.
+After 5-6 days, a second course is carried out: days 1 and 2 - 1 g every 4 hours, at night - every 8 hours (total 5 g/day), days 3 and 4 - 1 g every 4 hours (4 g/day, do not give at night), day 5 - 3 g/day.

 Erysipelas